Before going deep down in its history and alphabet; the standard blow-your-mind for the Turkish Language example is:

-In spite of the heavy influence of Islam, in texts written in Anatolian one, the number of words of foreign origin is minimal.
+Despite the heavy influence of Islam, in texts written in Anatolian one, the number of words of foreign origin is minimal.
 The most important reason for this is that during the period mentioned, effective measures were taken to minimize the influence of other cultures.
-For example, during the Karahanlilar period, there was a significant resistance to it against the Arabic and Persian languages.
+For example, during the Karahanlilar period, there was significant resistance to it against the Arabic and Persian languages.
 The first masterpiece of the Muslim Turks, Kutadgu Bilig by Yusuf Has Hacib, was written also in Turkish in 1069.

 Ali Sir Nevai of the Cagatay Turks defended the superiority of it from various points of view vis-a-vis Persian in his book Muhakemetul-Lugateyn, written in 1498.

-During the time of the Anatolian Seljuks and Karamanogullari, efforts were made resulting in the acceptance of it as the official language and in the publication of a dictionary, Divini Turki, by Sultan Veled (1277).
+During the time of the Anatolian Seljuks and Karamanogullari, efforts were made resulting in the acceptance of it as the official language and the publication of a dictionary, Divini Turki, by Sultan Veled (1277).

-Ahmet Fakih, Seyyat Hamza, and Yunus Emre adopted the same attitude in their use of ancient Anatolian version, which was in use till 1299.
+Ahmet Fakih, Seyyat Hamza, and Yunus Emre adopted the same attitude in their use of the ancient Anatolian version, which was in use till 1299.
 Moreover, after the emergence of the Ottoman Empire, Sultan Orhan promulgated the first official document of the State, the “Mulkname” as well.

-In the 14th century, Asikpasa, Gulsehri, Ahmedi and Kaygusuz Abdal, in the 15th century Suleyman Celebi and Hacı Bayram and in the 16th century Pir Sultan Abdal and Koroglu were the leading poets of their time, pioneering the literary use of it.
+In the 14th century, Asikpasa, Gulsehri, Ahmedi, and Kaygusuz Abdal, in the 15th century Suleyman Celebi and Haci Bayram and the 16th century Pir Sultan Abdal and Koroglu were the leading poets of their time, pioneering the literary use of it.
 In 1530, Kadri Efendi of Bergama published the first study of the grammar, Muyessiretul-Ulum.